marcoaaz/AcevedoEtAl._2024b_autoencoder/README.md

 ## Update (21-Jun-2024)

 In the paper we mentioned that the image analysis approach for tracking and segmentation were 'scalable'.
-Therefore, we have updated the original scripts for enabling whole-slide imaging using image pyramids (multi-gigapixel chemical image stacks).
-This was enabled using [pyvips library](https://github.com/libvips/pyvips) and translating the code from MatLab to Python.
+Therefore, we have updated the original scripts to support working with whole-slide imaging using image pyramids (multi-gigapixel chemical image stacks).
+This was possible using the powerful [pyvips library](https://github.com/libvips/pyvips) and translating the code from MatLab to Python.
 The results should be stored in a folder output that looks like this:

 <img src="https://github.com/marcoaaz/AcevedoEtAl._2024b_autoencoder/assets/61703106/9ce0321a-7e41-44a9-92c3-55dd8fd97097" width=90% height=90%>